Tussey Mountain Spring Hawkwatch

 Overview

-Fall raptor flights have been known to occur on Tussey Mountain for many years, with the former fire tower near Pennsylvania Furnace Rd, about 5 miles southwest of our count site, being a popular watch site (see Merrill Wood's classic Birds of Pennsylvania), as well as the Colerain Road near Spruce Creek.
-Part-time spring counts were begun by David Brandes in March 1995 and continued through 2000 with the help of Dan Ombalski, Nick Bolgiano, Chuck Widmann and other local die-hards.
-Full-time counts have been conducted from late Feb through April since 2001.
-Although conventional wisdom maintained that raptors do not follow ridges in the spring, we learned quickly that this did not apply to early season golden eagles.
+Fall raptor migration along Pennsylvania's ridges has been documented for many years, starting at Hawk Mountain in 1934.
+Such autumn flights were known to occur on Tussey Mountain, with the former fire tower near Pennsylvania Furnace Rd about 5 miles southwest of our count spring site being a popular watch site (see Merrill Wood's classic Birds of Pennsylvania), as well as the Colerain Road near Spruce Creek.
+Part-time spring counts at Tussey were begun by PSU grad student David Brandes in March 1995 and continued through 2000 with the help of Dan Ombalski, Nick Bolgiano, Chuck Widmann and other local die-hards.
+Since then, full-time counts have been organized from late February through April.
+Over the years we have learned that Tussey is a unique spot for the spring golden eagle migration, consistently having the highest spring counts in the Appalachian region.

 Flight Description

-• The first three weeks of March is the peak time for golden eagles, although the flight can be delayed by wintry weather (as in 2011 and 2017).
+• The first three weeks of March is the peak time for golden eagles (see plot below), although the flight can be delayed by wintry weather (as in 2011 and 2017).
 Look in particular for warm southerly winds in early March, such as occurs ahead of approaching rain or snow.
-Good flights also occur on northwest winds.
+Good flights also can occur on northwest winds.
+Our long-term data do not show a statistically significant trend, suggesting that the eastern GOEA population is stable.
+However counts in recent years appear to have declined a bit.

 • A large fraction of the eagles at Tussey are breeding-age, thus the early flight as compared to other hawkwatch sites in the northeast where many of the eagles passing are non-breeding juveniles (e.g., Braddock Bay and Derby Hill, NY).
 Other early raptor species include turkey vultures, red-tails, red-shoulders and rough-legs (like the one shown above).